 Chocolate Chip Scones

-My success with scones has been limited and I think that’s partly because I have always insisted on using wholemeal flour; this seems to results in a rather heavy scone.
-However, when I tried using half wholemeal and half white along with yogurt in some cheese scones recently, I was forced to revise my opinion: I can make good scones.
-I used the classic scone recipe as a base, ie 8oz flour, 2oz butter and 1/4 pt milk and then adapted it.
+My success with scones in the past has been limited.
+I think that’s partly because I’ve always insisted on using wholemeal flour which seems to result in a rather heavy scone.
+However, when I tried using half wholemeal and half plain white along with yogurt in some cheese scones recently, I was forced to revise my opinion: I can make good scones.
+Hooray!

 This is what I did:

-- Rubbed 2oz unsalted butter into 4oz wholemeal flour, 4oz white flour, 1 tsp cream of tarter, 1/2 tsp bicarbonate of soda and 1/4 tsp rock salt until incorporated.
+- Rubbed 2oz unsalted butter into 4oz wholemeal flour, 4oz white flour, 1 tsp cream of tarter, ½ tsp bicarbonate of soda and 1/4 tsp rock salt until incorporated.

 - Stirred in 40g chopped Maya gold – I thought the orange and spicy flavours in this chocolate would be pleasantly distinctive.

-- Placed 2 tbsp TOTAL Greek yogurt into a measuring jug and made this up to 1/4 pt with milk.
+- Placed 2 tbsp TOTAL Greek yogurt into a measuring jug and made this up to ¼ pt with milk.

 - Poured this into the flour and then added most of a beaten egg (leaving enough to glaze the scone tops).